XplayzHD/mc-server/README.md

 The server will automatically restart once every 24 hours at 4 AM (local time).
-You can also manually control starting and stopping the server manually with `systemctl` commands such as `sudo systemctl stop minecraft` and `sudo systemctl start minecraft`.
+You can also manually control starting and stopping the server manually with `systemctl` commands such as `sudo systemctl stop minecraft` and `sudo systemctl start minecraft`, although it is recommended to manually call `stop` from within the server to ensure the server state is saved.

 By default, the server allocates 4GB of RAM for the server.